wleen0/lightflow_disturb/README.md

 ![GITHUB](https://github.com/wleen0/lightflow_disturb/blob/main/imgs/light_brightness.png?raw=true)

 # Testing
-Debugging the source code and the testbench can be implemented with Vivado or ModelSim.
+Debugging the source code and the testbench can be implemented with Vivado and ModelSim.
 If the testbench is executed in Visual Studio Code, it also requires Icarus Verilog and GTKWave.